hyungkishin/hyungkiShin/README.md

 ## About me

-Hi there!
+hello!
 I work for a travel agency with the goal of continuous growth.
-I am working in backend and frontend positions.
-I am a young man who likes to listen to music and loves Netflix.
+I work in backend and frontend positions.
+My hobby is listening to music and I am a young man who loves Netflix.
 <br />

 **Languages and Tools:**